apache/nuttx/README.txt

     top-level Makefile will copy the stub math.h header file from include/nuttx/math.h to include/math.h where it will become the system math.h header file.
-The stub math.h header file does nothing other than to include that archicture-specific math.h header file as the system math.h header file.
+The stub math.h header file does nothing other than to include that architecture-specific math.h header file as the system math.h header file.

   float.h